brasic/s3checker/README.md

 A tool for quickly asking the amazon S3 API which keys out of a large number are not present.

+## Setup

+With go and bzr installed,

+    go get github.com/brasic/s3grep && go install github.com/brasic/s3grep

+You'll need to set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables to values that have access to the bucket you want to check.

 ## Usage

     s3grep [-v] BUCKET < keys